aetienne93/assignment-05/README.md

 ### Lab Objectives

 On completion of this lab, students will be able to:
-1. Use basic commands in the Linux OS to navigate directories, view and edit files, search for files and file contents, and find help with commands; and
+1. Use basic commands in the Linux OS to automate complex processing tasks especially relating to a large number of files; and
-2. Create simple scripts in Bash to encapsulate sequences of simple commands to streamline the completion of more complex tasks.
+2. Create simple plots using the Generic Mapping Tools (gmt) and convert the resulting figures into other image formats.

 ### Reading Assignment